 That powerful jet intake underneath is protected by a grate that prevents almost anything else but water from being sucked inside, but there are a few notable exceptions.
 One is weeds.
-Especially at lower speeds, these aquatic plants can easily get sucked in to plug the grate and prevent water from getting into the impeller.
+Especially at lower Sea Doo riding speeds, these aquatic plants can easily get sucked in to plug the grate and prevent water from getting into the impeller.
 While unlikely to do any damage (unless the operator keeps on revving the engine to overheat), weeds will quickly stop your PWC.
 The only solution to a full blockage is slipping into the water.
 Then go underneath to clear the weeds by hand.
 Alternatively, get to shore and tip the PWC on its side to clear them.
-You can avoid this problem entirely by sticking to main channels and avoiding weedy waters or weed beds.
+You can avoid this problem entirely by sticking to main channels and avoiding weedy waters or weed beds on Sea Doo tours.

 Jet Propulsion Debris Caution

 Another exception is small stones, pebbles and other debris.
-Typically, these are sucked in while cruising in or starting up in too-shallow water or approaching/departing an unfamiliar shore.
+Typically, these are sucked in while Sea Doo riding in or starting up in too-shallow water or approaching/departing an unfamiliar shore.
 I’ve also had this happen several times in a lock when I’m stuck behind a larger boat whose propeller churns up loose debris.
-Your first clue that this has happened is usually a new clicking or clunking noise, maybe accompanied by a change in throttle feel.
+Your first clue that something’s happened is usually a new clicking or clunking noise, and loss of power accompanied by a change in throttle feel.